thehimel/unit-testing-in-python/lectures/introduction/README.md

 which enables you to automate test functions to run over a variety of scenarios in one swoop.
 This makes pytest a great framework for complex testing scenarios, unlike doctest, which is great for basic tests, but it limits your test to doc strings.
-- Lastly, pytest is actively maintained.
+- Lastly, pytest is **actively maintained**.
 While it may be compelling for you to use nose, another framework, it's no longer actively managed.
 In comparison, the pytest open source project is actively developed, and even you can create issues for others to work on, or submit pull requests to improve the framework.
 You can read more about pytest when you visit their documentation website for detailed information and walkthroughs for the framework's capabilities.